 Children’s Eye Care Center in Manhattan Beach and Redondo Beach

 Yes.
-Even if your child passed a school vision test with flying colors, he or she still needs to be checked by a qualified children's eye doctor.
-While vision screening done by a school nurse can reliably indicate if your young student needs prescription eyeglasses or contact lenses, it cannot identify the signs of other ocular problems.
-For example, your child may have an eye misalignment (strabismus), lazy eye (amblyopia), or trouble with focusing (accommodation).
-And these types of functional vision disorders require treatment other than prescription eyewear – such as patching or vision therapy.
+Even if your child's school vision screening shows that they have 20/20 vision, they still need to be checked by a qualified children's eye doctor.
+Vision screenings can indicate if your young student needs prescription eyeglasses or contact lenses, but not much else.
+For example, these screenings can't, and aren't meant to, identify the signs of other ocular problems such as eye misalignment (strabismus), lazy eye (amblyopia), or trouble with focusing (accommodation).
+These types of functional vision disorders can cause a great deal of trouble, including significant loss of vision, if they go undetected.
+They may also require advanced treatments such as patching or vision therapy.

 When should I bring my child for a kids’ eye exam?